aka: In Universe Nick Name

 - Ami and Mami have one for almost everyone on the main cast in the anime version of THE iDOLM@STER.

 - In Black Butler, Grell gives Sebastian the punny and flirtatious nickname of "Sebas-chan" in the Japanese version.
 In the dub, she goes with "Bassy".

 - Harlem Beat: Mizuki calls Naruse “Narucho”, Sawamura calls Kiriko “Witch” and Kobayashi “Umbrella Guy” (based on the image of aloof umbrella maker during Jidai Geki), Takao nicknamed Kobayashi as “Musashi” for his samurai-esque attitude, Zukeran Tetsuya from Kyan was often called “Kemp” for his resemblance to Shawn Kemp, Those Three Guys from Threemen’s Hoop only known by their nicknames.

-- Talgeese in SD Gundam Force has a fan club amoung the Zako Soldiers, and they refer to him as Lord T.
+- Tallgeese in SD Gundam Force has a fan club among the Zako Soldiers, referring to him as Lord T.